SegiH/SegiTable/docs/README.md

 ### ITableComponent:
      This is the object that describes the fields that you want to display in the table

-<a name="AddingHasDisabledCheckboxPlaceholder"></a>
-#### AddingHasDisabledCheckboxPlaceholder
-	       Required: No
-	       Type: Boolean
-	       Description: If true, will show a cell in the add row with a disabled checkbox that shows Enabled in the column header to indicate that this row will be added as an 'Enabled' row by default.

-<a name="AddingText"></a>
-#### AddingText
-	       Required: No
-	       Type: String
-	       Description: The text that will be displayed in the Add button when adding a row.
-If not provided, the add button will show "Add"

 <a name="Data"></a>
 #### Data
 	       Required: Yes
 	       Type: Object
 	       Description: The object that holds the data that you want to render.
 The data needs to have key value pairs for each row like "Name": "foo"

-<a name="Editable"></a>
-#### Editable
-	       Required: No
-	       Type: Boolean
-	       Description: If false, the table cannot be edited.
-If not set or set to true, it can be edited.

-<a name="Exportable"></a>
-#### Exportable
-	       Required: No
-	       Type: Boolean
-	       Description: Exporting to CSV is disabled by default.
-If false, the table cannot be exported to CSV.

 <a name="Fields"></a>
 #### Fields
           Required: Yes
           Type: ITableComponentField
           Description: ITableComponentField object that describes the fields in the table data.
 See ITableComponentField reference below.

-<a name="PaginationEnabled"></a>
-#### PaginationEnabled
-          Required: No
-          Type: Boolean
-          Description: Pagination is disabled by default.
-If true, enables paginating the table data into pages

-<a name="Searchable"></a>
-#### Searchable
-          Required: No
-          Type: Boolean
-          Description: Searching is disabled by default.
-If set to true, enables a search field to allow searching the data in the table.
-Searching can be disabled for individual columns by setting SearchableField to false for the field

-<a name="Sortable"></a>
-#### Sortable
-          Required: No
-          Type: Boolean
-          Description: Sorting is disabled by default.
-If true, enables sorting of the table.
-Sorting can be disabled for individual columns by setting SortableField to false for the field

 <br /> <br /> <br />